-Design of reflectivity measurement device of First Mirror in ITER divertor VUV spectrometer
+Design of reflectivity measurement device of First Mirrors in ITER VUV spectrometers

-Yoo Kwan Kim1,2, Boseong Kim2, Younghwa An2, Changrae Seon2, Munseong Cheon2, and Yu Kwon Kim1*
+Yoo Kwan Kim1,2, Boseong Kim2, Younghwa An2, Changrae Seon2, Jungmin Jo2, Munseong Cheon2, and Yu Kwon Kim1*

 1Department of Energy Systems Research, Ajou University, 206 Worldcup-ro, Suwon 16499, Korea

-2Korea Institute of Fusion Energy, 169-148 Gwahangno, Daejeon 34133, Korea
+2Korea Institute of Fusion Energy, 169-148 Gwahak-ro, Daejeon 34133, Korea

-First Mirror is an optical component which play an essential role in that those deflect the light emission from plasmas to the diagnostic system.
-Therefore, the actual reflectivity measurement is required for the SiC First Mirror prototype in ITER VUV spectrometer.
-The ITER VUV spectrometer covers the wavelength range of 2.4 – 120 nm, and we intend to make an experimental device to measure the reflectivity of SiC mirror in designated wavelength of VUV light.
-Reflectivity measurement with two different type of ellipsoidal shaped mirrors (edge imaging, core survey) is required and even according to the different reflected area (end and center of the mirror).
-A high current hollow cathode lamp and a 642-1 multi-anode UHV SXR source were used for light source in the VUV wavelength range.
+First Mirror is an optical component that plays an essential role in that it deflects the light emitted from the plasma to the diagnostic system in fusion plasmas.
+In the ITER VUV spectrometer. the measurement of reflectivity is also required for the mirrors in VUV wavelength range.
+The ITER VUV spectrometer covers the wavelength range of 2.4 – 120 nm, and we intend to make an experimental device to measure the reflectivity of VUV mirrors (especially Silicon Carbide mirror) in the designated wavelength of VUV light.
+Reflectivity measurements, firstly, need to be performed for two different types of Elliptic cylindrical shaped mirrors (edge imaging, dirvertor VUV) at different reflected areas (ends and center of the mirror).
+A high current hollow cathode lamp and a 642-1 multi-anode UHV SXR source were used for the light source in the VUV wavelength range.
 642-1 multi-anode UHV SXR source is a light source that can emit light in the range of 1 - 20 nm and the high current hollow cathode is a light source that can emit light in the region of 23 - 160 nm with He and Ne plasma.
-Since the VUV spectrometer requires the vacuum system, experimental device is consisted of three different vacuum chambers ; Slit chamber, Grating chamber, Mirror chamber.
-Slit chamber has a slit component which is operated in both vertical and horizontal direction with motorized system.
-Grating chamber consists of Laminar-type Replica Diffraction Gratings for VUV / Soft X-ray Region (Shimadzu) and x-y-z, rotate and tilt stage for manipulating the grating location.
-Linear slit in mirror chamber is for discerning the demanding wavelength controlling the slit location with horizontal linear movement.
-In the mirror chamber, two ports are separated for CCD detectors, one for reference light and other for measuring the reflected light.
-Reflected angle of the light is varied depending on the wavelength and the location of projected area of the mirrors.
-Through this experimental set-ups, it is capable of scanning the full range of the SiC coated mirror surface to evaluate the uniformity of the mirror surface.
-Also, measuring the reflectivity of the varying wavelength and projected area of mirror would be possible in the VUV wavelength range.
+Since the VUV spectrometer requires the vacuum system, the experimental device is consisted of three different vacuum chambers, which are slit chamber, grating chamber and mirror chamber, respectively.
+The grating chamber consists of Laminar-type Replica Diffraction Gratings for VUV / Soft X-ray Region (Shimadzu) and x-y-z translation, rotation and tilt stages for manipulating the grating location.
+The mirror chamber consisted of mirror which is equipped with holder and motorized linear stage.
+Two light beam ports are separated for CCD detectors, one for reference light and the other for measuring the reflected light.
+The reflection angle of the light is varied depending on the wavelength and the location of the projected area of the mirrors.
+This experimental set-up allows scanning the full range of the VUV mirror surfaces to evaluate the uniformity of the mirror surface as well as measuring the reflectivity at different wavelengths and projected area of mirror in the VUV wavelength range.